atulmy/meteor-1.4-zwitter/README.md

 # Meteor 1.4
-Demo codebase for upcoming v1.4 release of Meteor.
+Demo codebase for v1.4 release of Meteor.

 ## Packages Used